paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 (2) **Acreage exception** — Paragraph (1) shall not apply with respect to any agricultural mortgage loan described in such paragraph if such loan is secured by agricultural real estate that, in the aggregate, comprises not more than 1,000 acres.

-**(d) Nondiscrimination requirement** The standards established under subsection (a) of this section shall not discriminate against small originators or small agricultural mortgage loans that are at least $50,000.
+**(d) Nondiscrimination requirement** The standards established under subsection (a) shall not discriminate against small originators or small agricultural mortgage loans that are at least $50,000.
 The Board shall promote and encourage the inclusion of qualified loans for small farms and family farmers in the agricultural mortgage secondary market.

 ### Statutory Notes